BrycensRanch/plugin-publish/README.md

 # Publish Minecraft Plugins & Mods - GitHub Action

-> This action is a fork [mod-publish](https://github.com/Kir-Antipov/mc-publish) we never plan to merge back into upstream as it was conisdered out of scope for their project.
+> This action is a fork [mod-publish](https://github.com/Kir-Antipov/mc-publish), which should use more radical methods of uploading plugins automatically, with the use of [puppeteer](https://pptr.dev) when necessary to upload your plugins to their specified place.
+However, we do not plan on merging back into upstream due to the nature of our changes - which are opinionated.

-> Also, the plugin functionality is currently not implemented yet.
+> However, the plugin functionality is currently not implemented yet.
 Also, as we use mc-plugin as a upstream, we will continue to support mods along as it's convenient.

 [![GitHub tag](https://img.shields.io/github/tag/Kir-Antipov/mc-publish.svg?cacheSeconds=3600)](https://github.com/BrycensRanch/plugin-publish/releases/latest)
 [![GitHub build status](https://img.shields.io/github/actions/workflow/status/BrycensRanch/plugin-publish/ci.yml?branch=master)](https://github.com/BrycensRanch/plugin-publish/actions/workflows/ci.yml)